aubergine10/js-validators/README.md

 Returns `true` if `value` can be instantiated with the `new` keyword, otherwise `false`.

+Will return `false` for `Symbol` which, despite technically being constructable, will throw `Error: Symbol is not a constructor` if used with the `new` operator.

 Classes and non-arrow functions are constructible.
 A `Proxy` is used to test for cosntructability _without_ instantiating an instance of `value`.

 ### isConstructible( value )